Everything You Need To Know About Apple Cider Vinegar: For Hair & Skin

 Apple Cider Vinegar and Benefits For Skin Health

-- Skin disorders such as eczema and dry skin are routinely treated with apple cider vinegar.
+- Skin disorders such as eczema and dry skin are routinely treated with ACV.
 As the skin is mildly acidic by nature, topical apple cider vinegar may aid in rebalancing the skin’s natural pH and enhancing the protective skin barrier.
 On the other hand, alkaline soaps and cleansers may irritate eczema and exacerbate symptoms.
 Apple cider vinegar’s antibacterial qualities could theoretically help prevent skin infections associated with eczema and other skin diseases.

 How Can Apple Cider Vinegar Be Applied To The Skin?

 Bacteria, in combination with oil, can block your pores.
 The goal of treating and managing acne is to minimize the number of germs on the skin.
 Because of the high concentration of organic acids in vinegar, it has antibacterial characteristics.
 When used as part of a daily skincare routine, apple cider vinegar’s antibacterial characteristics may minimize acne breakouts.